 The Sensorium Ex Opera will form the core of an integrated web of emergent artistic, scientific and community-driven collaborations which take the key ideas and themes of the Opera from stage to society.
+Its central themes center around the following questions: What is the nature of voice beyond language, and how can we creatively explore and express forms of non-verbal or non-typical patterns of speech and voice?
+How might artificial intelligence expand the possibilities for voice and expression - particularly those with non-verbal or non-typical patterns of speech and voice?

 Thus, at a deeper level, SENSORIUM is also an experiment, and a pilot platform for emerging approaches to co-creation: